-The Maryland Daily Record published in an interview on Friday with Maryland Court of Appeals Chief Judge Robert M. Bell who had some interesting comments on seeking certiorari that I think would be of interest to any personal injury lawyer seeking appeal to a higher court where the appeal is not a matter of right.
+The Maryland Daily Record published in an interview on Friday with Maryland Court of Appeals Chief Judge Robert M. Bell who had some interesting comments on seeking certiorari that I think would interest any personal injury lawyer seeking an appeal to a higher court where the appeal is not a matter of right.
 Below is an excerpt of that interview as it relates to petitions for certiorari:

 Answer: When drafting a petition for certiorari, one should focus on getting the court interested in the case, so one should be focused on what makes that case unique.
 And the more one is able to do that concisely, the more likely it is that the court is going to be inclined to grant certiorari.
 Also, bear in mind that the court is not going to be particularly interested in reviewing the case if it has 10 or 12 issues; the fewer points of interest, the more likely it is that we will take the case.

 Question: What is the biggest mistake lawyers make in the petition for certiorari?

 Answer: I think they don’t realize that you don’t have to present a long petition; rather, you only need to highlight that your case involves an issue that is critical or interesting to the bench and/or the bar.
 Focus on that.
 In order to pique the court’s interest, one should focus on crafting the fact pattern, along with the legal underpinning of the case, both of which can effectively crystallize the issue being presented for certiorari.

 Question: Which is more important to the court when considering a petition for certiorari, the argument presented in the petition or the highlighting of the public policy issue involved?